-If you feel like getting into running toys, there are a number of cool speed-distance monitors on the market that will give you your speed and distance instantaneously while you run.
+If you feel like getting into running toys, there are a number of cool speed-distance monitors and apps on the market that will give you your speed and distance instantaneously while you run.
 A speed distance monitor is a watch that shows you speed, distance, time and even calories on the run.
 It is a great way to learn your pace and the ultimate running toy.

 Build a Strong Foundation